|

 Healthy nail

-though the three-week-long treatment with hydrogen peroxide and vinegar soaks stopped six months
+present, even though the three-week-long treatment with hydrogen peroxide and vinegar soaks

 |